 The average cost to become a locksmith depends on which route you choose.
 Online locksmith programs, for instance, can cost anywhere from $400 to $1,000, which covers all materials and mailed tool kits.
 However, opting for an in-person course will set you back anywhere from $1,000-$3,000.
 The cost simply depends upon which course you choose and the state in which you reside.

-Here again, the answer is highly variable.
+How long it takes to get through your education will vary.
 Most in-person and online training/certification programs last anywhere from 2-4 months, depending on the program.
 If you decide to go the apprenticeship route, that can last anywhere from six months to two years.
 However, that doesn’t mean you won’t be making money at that time.
 The average annual pay for a locksmith apprentice is $27,100.

 If you’re experiencing sticker shock, don’t worry.
 Well-trained locksmiths can earn a very good living depending on their location, training, and area(s) of expertise.
 Annual salaries range from $25,000 to over $67,000, with the median wage hovering around $42,000 a year.